elkebir-group/CNRein/README.md

 ```
 Optional parameters include "-CB" if cells are indicated by cell barcode rather than read group, and "-maxPloidy {some value}" to set a maximum ploidy value for predictions.

-Additionally, one can run only parts of the DeepCopy pipeline with the following command:
+Additionally, one can run only parts of the CNRein pipeline with the following command:
 ```bash
 CNRein -step <name of step to be ran> \
     -input <BAM file location> \